TigerWolf/volley_motion/README.md

 > Volley is an HTTP library that makes networking for Android apps easier and most importantly, faster.

+Currently supports GET, POST of Objects and Arrays as well as Basic Auth.
+Please submit a github issue if a feature you want to use it not supported, more than happy to look into it.

 ## Installation

 Add this line to your application's Gemfile: